debashriroy/debashriroy.github.io/_pages/people.md

     {% include figure.html path="assets/img/Sunday_pic.jpg" title="Sunday" class="img-fluid rounded z-depth-1" %}
     </div>
     <div class="col-sm-10 mt-3 mt-md-0">
-    <b> Sunday Amatare </b> is pursuing his PhD in Computer Science at The University of Texas at Arlington.
+    <b> Sunday Amatare </b> (Fall 2023- ) is pursuing his PhD in Computer Science at The University of Texas at Arlington.
 Before enrolling for his PhD, he completed his BS and MS in Computer Science from the University of Ilorin (Nigeria) and the University of Ibadan (Nigeria) respectively.
 His research interest lies in the application of Machine Learning in Wireless Communication.
       </div>
 </div>